Moedrian/contens_for_blogs/CodeExperience/vagrant/init_vagrant.md

-# Vagrant Initialization (with Virtual Box in Windows)
+# Basic Vagrant Initialization (with Virtual Box in Windows)

 ## Installation

 The official sites of Vagrant is [here](https://www.vagrantup.com/downloads.html) and VirtualBox's is [here](https://www.virtualbox.org/wiki/Downloads).
 Following their default option to install is rather practical.
 After the installation is complete, make sure the Environment variables contains vagrant.exe's path.
-To assure this, You may be prompted to restart your PC.
+To assure this, You may be asked to restart your PC.

 ## Get Box Preparation Ready